CatalystCode/bedrock-end-to-end-dx/README.md

 This service has an existing `azure-pipelines.yaml` file, so the tool is smart enough to skip adding a scaffolded version, but it does scaffold out both a `maintainers` and `Bedrockconfig` file.

+TODO: Is this correct?

 `service create` also uses cached credentials to create a Azure Devops build pipeline for the `azure-pipelines.yaml` file to process on each commit to build the application, and in this case, push a container to Azure Container Registry.

+Since the high level definition and resource manifest repos specified don't currently exist, it prints a warning that it is creating them, and then creates them with a high level Fabriakte definition that includes this service.
+It then creates a release pipeline step to automatically update the image in the Fabrikate high level definition with each push to ACR and also creates the build pipeline step to build the high level definition and check the results into resource manifest repo.

 ## Adding a New Service